github/docs/tests/README.md

 Test are written using [jest](https://ghub.io/jest), a framework maintained by Facebook and used by many teams at GitHub.
-Jest is convenient in that it provides everything: a test runner, an assertion library, code coverage analysis, custom reporters for diferent types of test output, etc.
+Jest is convenient in that it provides everything: a test runner, an assertion library, code coverage analysis, custom reporters for different types of test output, etc.

 ### Running all the tests